 Overall, the development is very good, perfectly paced throughout the manga and every scene has a deep meaning within.

-While I read this manga, I felt as if you could put almost any value to life.
+While I read this, I felt as if you could put almost any value to life.
 I mean, when I first saw this idea, it wasn't detailed enough in terms of how they exactly give a value for one's life.
 Maybe it's just me but the shop in itself really was a very disturbing existence for me.
 How could you put a number just by knowing some info about a person's life?
 I guess that depends on how you see life, whether every moment should be cherished or only certain moments should.

 I just can't say how amazing this is...
 And yet so few people have read it.
 This is beyond a masterpiece, there's a lot to take in and it really goes in to the basic meaning of life itself.
 Although for some people this may be boring, with a simple change to make selling life real, the author comes up with this great work.
 An obvious 10 out of 10.

-Tales of simplicity have always pursued a universal theme, trying to evoke sentiments of genuineness and the empathy of the viewer.
+Tales of simplicity have always pursued a universal theme, trying to evoke sentiments of genuineness and the empathy of the reader.
 “I sold my life for ten thousand yen per year” ultimately ends with a transparent attempt of capturing a message, but the means it uses to get to this point completely deny any sense of authenticity this might have pretended to transmit.

 Youth is a complicated age.
 Time to make decisions, to face a myriad of risks and to move on, it usually never comes in the way one was expecting it.
 Overall, what mostly matters is trying.
 This manga introduces us to a fairly